 Doing two feet, from start to finish took less than one hour.
-Oh, and by the way, yes, she was awake for this operation.
-No, she wasn’t given any pain medication.
-You can see from the video, however, that she wasn’t much bothered by what we were doing.
+(However, if I were to do it again, I’d do one foot at a time so she’d have one ‘good foot’ to use while she recovered.)
 She just laid cradled in the arms of a vet tech while I cut and bandaged.
 She barely moved and didn’t make a single sound.

 Now that I’d done it with professional help, I feel pretty confident to do it on my own if the need ever arises again.
 After the fact, I see that I could have actually done it on my own the first time around, although I appreciated the support (and the needed tools).